Pleural Effusion and Mesothelioma

 Effusion becomes more common and frequent when mesothelioma is advanced.
 Draining the fluid buildup will allow the patient to breathe more easily and comfortably.

-There are several possible treatments for pleural effusion.
+Several possible treatments for pleural effusion exist.
 The choice depends on the severity of symptoms and the patient’s overall health and preferences.

 Thoracentesis

-The simplest treatment is thoracentesis, the same procedure used to remove fluid for testing.
+The simplest treatment is thoracentesis, which is the same procedure doctors use to remove fluid for diagnostics.
 A thin needle draws fluid from the pleural cavity.
 This procedure provides temporary relief.
 The fluid will come back over time.

 Indwelling Catheter

-A more long-term treatment is an indwelling pleural catheter.
-An indwelling catheter is a small tube inserted into the pleural cavity.
-This tube remains in place to continuously drain fluid.
+An indwelling pleural catheter, a small tube inserted into the pleural cavity, is a more long-term treatment.
+The catheter remains in place to continuously drain fluid.

 The tube connects the cavity to the outside of the body.
 Although it provides constant relief from pleural effusion, it also carries the risk of infection at the catheter site.[5]

-Another option is to place an indwelling catheter that can be permanent so patients can drain fluid on their own at home.
-This can be done in both the pleural or abdominal cavities.
+Another option is to place a permanent indwelling catheter in the pleural or abdominal cavities so patients can drain fluid at home.

 Pleurodesis

-Another long-term solution is pleurodesis.
-This is a procedure that closes the gap between the layers of the pleura to prevent any future fluid buildup.
+Another long-term solution is pleurodesis, a procedure that closes the gap between the layers of the pleura to prevent fluid buildup from recurring.

 Pleurectomy